-Unlike some cities, Las Cruces isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Las Cruces are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Las Cruces is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Las Cruces is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Las Cruces who work in office and administrative support (14.64%), sales jobs (10.22%), and teaching (9.53%).

 Also of interest is that Las Cruces has more people living here who work in computers and math than 95% of the places in the US.

 Combining city textures and college town sensibilities, Las Cruces really has a nice blend of characteristics.
 While not a huge city, Las Cruces is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Las Cruces more than just a college town, but removing the students from the equation would undeniably change Las Cruces’s character and quality of life.